-The Endless Battle for Bakhmut
+The endless battle for Bakhmut

 Ukraine’s general staff demurred, deciding to hold the city as it grew into a symbol of Ukraine’s resistance.
 “No one will surrender Bakhmut,” Ukrainian President Volodymyr Zelenskiy announced on February 3.

-But the fight has grown more difficult: With Russian forces seizing the high ground around the city, Ukrainian casualties have grown, with soldiers reporting dire conditions as the battle continues.
+But the fight has grown more difficult as Russian forces seize the high ground around the city, Ukrainian casualties have grown, with soldiers reporting dire conditions as the battle continues.
 Most recently, US Secretary of Defense Lloyd Austin confirmed Washington’s view, stating that Bakhmut has “more symbolic value than strategic” for Ukraine.

 Some of the city’s exhausted defenders agree with him.
 At a gas station in the city of Konstantinivka, Ukrainian soldiers regularly filter through, grabbing coffee and hot dogs on short breaks before they return to Bakhmut.
 Caked in dirt and blood, their physical appearance alone tells of a difficult fight.